dsernst/quotes/_posts/2014-12-11-Profiling-Object-Instantiation.md

     url: "https://plus.google.com/108803078708042821188?rel=author"
 ---

-For Hack Reactor, we were asked to create Stack and Queue data-structures, and then to instantiate them in different ways: a functional style, a functional-shared style where methods are shared in memory, a prototypal style, and a pseudoclassical style.
+For Hack Reactor, we were asked to create Stack and Queue data-structures, and then to instantiate them in different ways: a functional style, a functional-shared style (where methods are shared in memory), a prototypal style, and a pseudoclassical style.

 [Andy Coenen](https://github.com/cannoneyed) and I then profiled the different methods to investigate their comparative speeds.